Azure-Samples/ms-identity-dotnet-advanced-token-cache/1-Integrated-Cache/1-1-WebApp-BgWorker/README.md

 ---
 page_type: sample
+name: Sharing the MSAL token cache between a web app and a background console worker app
+services: ms-identity
+platform: DotNet
 languages:
   - csharp
 products:
+ - aspnet-core
+ - azure-active-directory
  - microsoft-identity-web
-  - azure-active-directory
  - microsoft-graph-api
 name: Sharing the MSAL token cache between a web app and a background console worker app
 urlFragment: ms-identity-dotnet-advanced-token-cache
-description: "This sample demonstrates how to share the MSAL token cache between a web app and a background console worker app and continue to act on-behalf of users in their absence"
+description: This sample demonstrates how to share the MSAL token cache between a web app and a background console worker app and continue to act on-behalf of users in their absence.
 ---

 ![Build badge](https://identitydivision.visualstudio.com/_apis/public/build/definitions/a7934fdd-dcde-4492-a406-7fad6ac00e17/<BuildNumber>/badge)